Written By Pitch N Hire

 An optional custom portion of a resume that outlines key accomplishments, talents, characteristics, and abilities related to the job to which you apply is known as career highlights.
 That is sometimes called resume highlights.
 In this article, we have jotted details about career highlights and also listed out some career highlights examples.
-Employees with extensive job skills (typically intermediary to senior staff) will benefit from an added resume overview.
-It is an effective means of showcasing your talents and motivating the recruiting officer to learn further.

 When you create a CV, you can focus on your career to show why you are the right choice.
 Hire managers often look at a curriculum vitae when determining whether a candidate should be advancing to the next round; therefore the career highlights section is a very important part of a CV.
-You should know how to demonstrate your skills and experiences to distinguish your resume from the competition by including a segment on career highlights.

 A career highlights portion is an optional personalized part of a curriculum vitae that lists the key accomplishments and skills of an applicant.
 Its goal is to give an employer the main details, allowing a candidate to choose the open role simply and concisely.